mreed/cleaning_data_course_assignment/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 The data was than grouped by subjectid and activity and the mean of the grouping was used

-The mean of each variable by subjec and activity
+Each variable represents the mean of the values grouped by subject and activity

 tBodyAcc-XYZ